elastic/kibana/x-pack/plugins/security_solution/public/common/components/guided_onboarding_tour/README.md

         'xpack.securitySolution.guided_onboarding.tour.ruleNameStep.tourContent',
         {
           defaultMessage:
-            'To help you practice triaging alerts, we enabled a rule to create your first alert.', }
+            'To help you practice triaging alerts, here is the alert from the rule that we enabled in the previous step.', }
       ),
       anchorPosition: 'downCenter',